How to Avoid Over or Under Dressing

 • If they bothered to send out actual invitations, wearing a t-shirt and ripped jeans with flip flops will not cut it.

-“Optional” attached to dress code type: This gets confusing.
+“Optional” attached to type: This gets confusing.

 • Say your host puts “ black tie optional” on the invitations, this means what it says, but it still has expectations.

 • Guests are encouraged to wear stated “optional” dress, but not required.
 This allows an event to seem less formal while retaining a level of class.
-This allows guests to avoid renting a or suit (or buying one, for that matter) if they wish to just go with something less formal.
+This allows guests to avoid renting a tux or suit (or buying one, for that matter) if they wish to just go with something less formal.

 • It’s encouraged that guests meet closely to the suggested attire, but not go above it (business dress optional would mean you wouldn’t go rent a tuxedo, or “black tie optional,” doesn’t mean you have to rent a tuxedo, but a nice suit would be appreciated).